 The following information must be electronically filed with the Student Activities Office:

 a.
-Organization registration form
+Organization registration form,

 b.
-Signed agreement by local student organization officers that there will be no illegal discrimination on the basis of age, color, disability, gender expression/identity, genetic information, marital status, national origin, public assistance status, race, religion, sex, sexual orientation or status as a U.S. veteran, or any form of discrimination in the selection of members or officers on a local level.
+Privacy Statements by students in leadership positions, and

 c.
-Signed agreement by local student organization officer(s) that there will be no participation in any activities that could be considered hazing.

-d.
-Request to check Eligibility for Participation Form.

-e.
 Copy of the current constitution.

 Students holding elected or appointed leadership positions must meet the following academic and good conduct eligibility standards:

 a.
-Students in leadership positions must have attained and must maintain during the term of participation a minimal cumulative grade average of 2.0.
+Students in leadership positions must have attained and must maintain during the term of participation a minimal cumulative grade point average of 2.0, and may not be on academic probation.

 b.
 Students in leadership positions must be enrolled for and maintain a minimum of nine (9) semester credits during the term of participation and have successfully completed nine (9) credits from the most previous semester.